Golem-Base/.github/profile/README.md

 ---

-## 📘 New Here?
+## 📘 Wish to learn more?

 Golem Base introduces a novel architectural model for decentralized data infrastructure — designed to be modular, Ethereum-native, and accessible across both Web2 and Web3.

-For a complete overview of our design principles, technical foundations, and broader vision:
+For a complete overview:

 📄 **[Read the Litepaper (PDF)](https://golem-base.io/wp-content/uploads/2025/03/GolemBase-Litepaper.pdf)**

 It covers:
 - The structure and role of DB-Chains
 - How Golem Base aligns with Ethereum Layer 2/3 philosophy
-- Our approach to configurable permissioning, gas, and data availability
+- Potential real-world use cases

 ---